danielkellyio/runway-avatars/article/article.md

 const imageUrl = body?.url;
 ```

-I called it url because it could be a valid URL or a base64 encoded string.
+I called it `url` because it could be a valid publicly accessible URL or a base64 encoded string.
 If the url isn't provided we should throw an error.

 ```ts
 if (!imageUrl) {